peteroupc/html3dutil/tutorials/glmath.md

 direction and the positive Y axis points in the index finger's direction, the Z axis will point in the direction the other three fingers point.

-As used here, the Z axis is the [cross product]{@link H3DU.MathUtil.vec3cross}
+As used here, the Z axis is the [cross product]{@link MathUtil.vec3cross}
 of two perpendicular axes, namely the X axis and the Y axis, in that order.
-Which of the X, Y, or Z axes is the right, up, or forward axis is essentially arbitrary; for example, some conventions may have the Z axis, rather than Y, be the up axis.
+Which of the X, Y, or Z axes is the right, up, or forward axis is arbitrary; for example, some conventions may have the Z axis, rather than Y, be the up axis.
 Therefore, these three axes are defined here to avoid confusion.